 Even if you’re sure your business needs funding, a business loan may or may not be the best solution.
-Asking yourself a few questions before getting started can help you decide if it’s the right choice and help you prepare for your search.
+These steps can help you decide if it’s the right choice — and help you prepare for your search.

 Taking a close look at your business’s finances can help you decide if taking on debt is the right move.
 It can also give you an idea of what types of loans your business might be eligible for.
 There are a few key numbers to know, including your business’s current ratio and debt service coverage ratio (DSCR).